jonit-dev/rails-blank/README.md

 * Configuration

+- run: yarn install

-- Please, configure your mySQL database connection in config/database.yml, specially your socket connection.
+- Configure your mySQL database connection in config/database.yml, specially your socket connection.

 then run